 There are three general ways to reach Machu Picchu, some of them quite expensive, while none of them are exactly easy.
 There is a reason why it took western archeologists until 1911 to find the lost city of the Incas.
 Strictly speaking, Machu Picchu is not very far away from Cusco.
 If you were to take a helicopter along the Sacred Valley of the Incas and over the Andean Mountains it would only take you a couple of minutes (before you ask: this is not an option as the Ministry of culture forbade any airborne traffic above Machu Picchu!).
 The distance from Cusco to Machu Picchu is only some 75 kilometers!
 For more facts & information, I recommend you to read my ultimate insider guide to Machu Picchu.

 Depending on your way of travel it can take you up to 7 days to reach it, though.
 The reason: the whole Urubamba valley is almost inaccessible.
 There is only space for small trails and dense vegetation.
 As of now, there is no road going directly to breathtaking Machu Picchu – only train tracks and long and winding paths to travel by foot.
-Even that is not the full story, as you have to head to Aguas Calientes first – a town some 400 meters below Machu Picchu.
+Even that is not the full story, as you have to head to Aguas Calientes first – a town some 400 meters below Machu Picchu (check this article for the best hotels near Machu Picchu).
 From here you can either take a bus or hike up to Machu Picchu.
-Buses leave every 5 minutes.
+Buses leave every 5 minutes

 So how to get from Cusco to Aguas Calientes?
 You got three options: Taking the train, hiking (for example the famous Inca Trail) or taking the bus.